shigdel/course_2022_oulu/docs/index.md

 **Teachers and organizers**

 [Leo Lahti](https://datascience.utu.fi) is the main teacher and Associate Professor in Data Science at the University of Turku, with specialization on biomedical data analysis.

-Course assistant _Tuomas Borman_ (University of Turku) is one of the main developers of the open training material covered by the course.

-Course coordinator _Jenni Hekkala_ is PhD researcher at the University of Oulu.
+Course assistants are _Tuomas Borman_ (University of Turku) is one of the main developers of the open training material covered by the course and _Jenni Hekkala_, a PhD researcher at the University of Oulu, in the group of the course coordinator Docent _Justus Reunanen_.

 The course is jointly organized by

-- Health and Biosciences Doctoral Programme, University of Oulu Graduate School
+- Health and Biosciences Doctoral Programme University of Oulu Graduate School
+- Cancer & Translational Medicine Research Unit, University of Oulu
 - Department of Computing, University of Turku, Finland
 - Finnish IT Center for Science (CSC) supports the course with cloud computing services